Who’s responsible for keeping your rental home in a good condition? In this video, you’ll see both tenants and landlords have a role to play.

 Landlords should make sure their rental properties can be well heated and ventilated.
 Warm and healthy rental properties help tenants avoid illnesses and make them more likely to stay longer.

-Smoke alarms are compulsory in all rental homes.
-Working smoke alarms save lives.
+Working smoke alarms or detectors are compulsory in all rental homes.

 All houses must be in a reasonable state of cleanliness before being rented out.
 This includes being free from mould and dampness.
 Tenants should try to keep their house in a condition that doesn’t encourage mould and damp.
 This includes keeping the house well aired, and removing mould as soon as it appears.